DyogenIBENS/Agora/README.md

 ./checkAgoraIntegrity.sh
 ```

-It should run for a few minutes and end with this message in red:
+It should run for a few minutes and end with this message in green:

 > The ancestral genomes are available in tmp/ancGenomes/